horihiro/esp8266-google-home-notifier/README.md

 [This](https://qiita.com/horihiro/items/4ab0edf415916a2cd542) is the Japanese document on [Qiita.com](https://qiita.com/);

+### !!!CAUTION!!!
+This library is only for esp8266, doesn't work on esp32.

 ## Install
 This library can be installed from the Library Manager on Arduino IDE